iamvaibhav31/Data-structures-and-Algorithms-with-python/README.md

 # Data-structures-and-Algorithms-with-python

-In this repositry we are going study some algorithms and some important inbuild function in python how they work like array , linklist , deque etc  and made them by on .
+In this repositry we are going study some important algorithms and some important inbuild function in python and it functionality by build tham by on like array , linklist , deque etc.

 # DYNAMIC ARRAY IMPLIMENTATION